-The fleet sailed from Boston on the 30th of July; and a fast was ordered by Dudley to be kept on the last Thursday of that. and each succeeding month, till the enterprise should be finished.
-This was an imitation of the conduct of the Long Parliament. during the civil wars in the previous century.
-But the sanguine hopes of success which had been entertained by the nation and the colonies, were all blasted in one fatal night; for. the fleet having advanced ten leagues into the river St. Lawrence, in the night of the 23d of August, the weather being thick and dark, eight transports were wrecked on Egg Island near the north shore, and 1000 people perished; of whom there was but one man who belonged to New England.
-The next day the fleet put back, and were eight days beating down the river against an easterly wind, which would in two days have carried them to Quebec.
+The fleet sailed from Boston on the 30th of July; and a fast was ordered by Dudley to be kept on the last Thursday of that, and each succeeding month, till the enterprise should be finished.
+This was an imitation of the conduct of the Long Parliament, during the civil wars in the previous century.
+But the sanguine hopes of success which had been entertained by the nation and the colonics, were all blasted in one fatal night; for, the fleet having advanced ten leagues into the river St. Lawrence, in the night of the 23d of August, the weather being thick and dark, eight transports were wrecked on Egg Island near the north shore, and 1000 people perished; of whom there was but one man who belonged to New England.
+The next day the fleet put back, and were eight days beating down. the river against an easterly wind, which would in two days have carried them to Quebec.
 After collecting together at Spanish river in the island of Cape Breton, and holding a fruitless consultation about annoying the French at Placentia, the expedition was broken up; the fleet returned to England, and the New England troops to their homes.
-Loud complaints and heavy charges were made on this occasion; the ignorance of the pilots-the obstinacy of the admiral-the detention of the fleet at Boston,-its late arrival there-the want of seasonable orders-and the secret intentions of the ministry, were all subjects of bitter altercation; but the miscarriage was never regularly inquired into, and the disasters of the voyage were finally completed by the blowing up of the admiral's ship, with most of his papers, and 400 seamen, at Spithead.
+Loud complaints and heavy charges were made on this occasion; the ignorance of the pilots-the obstinacy of the admiral-the detention of the flo sonabl were a never were f with 1 The harass April Dover upper a larg river eight with one-h to ma rangi by se dock small y o e s s i O i the fleet at Boston,-its late arrival there-the want of seasonable orders-and the secret intentions of the ministry, were all subjects of bitter altercation; but the miscarriage was never regularly inquired into, and the disasters of the voyage were finally completed by the blowing up of the admiral's ship, with most of his papers, and 400 seamen, at Spithead.